Onelinerhub/onelinerhub/php-redis/save-json-to-redis.md

-# Save JSON to Redis
+# Save JSON to Redis hash

 ### We assume our array is not [nested](/php-redis/save-nested-json-to-redis-key) so let's use Redis hashes: